Desert landscapes, rainbow mountains, cultural villages, and some of the best food in Argentina, Salta and Jujuy have it all.

 But we made it, to what felt like a deserted town!
 And the road MUST be in great condition by now for your trip.

-2024 UPDATE: A reader informed us that the road from San Antonio de los Cobres to Cachi is in unsafe conditions with a bridge out.
+2024 UPDATE: A few readers have informed us that the road from San Antonio de los Cobres to Cachi is unsafe.
 If you travel this road in the future and have found it to be safe, please let me know!
 For now, I don’t recommend driving this route.
-The section of 40 from Cachi to Cafayate is fine.
+The section of Ruta 40 from Cachi to Cafayate is fine.

 San Antonio de los Cobres